 Arguably, sound quality is even more important than lighting.
 Your video could be beautiful, but if the sound has a lot of echo or static, viewers will get annoyed and not want to finish watching.

 That’s where microphones come in.

-If you invest in only one technology beyond your computer and Internet connection, it should be a microphone.
+If you invest in only one technology beyond your computer and Internet connection when building your online business equipment kit, it should be a microphone.
 Great sound quality will go a long way, especially if you’re filming voiceovers.

 The microphone that comes with most standard earbuds has surprisingly high quality.
 If you’re voicing over slides for your video rather than filming yourself directly, earbuds may be the way to go.

 They might look a little bit awkward if you are filming yourself, rather than recording audio for a screencast.
 But, if you’re motivated, you could bring up a lapel mic situation with your earbuds.
 Instead of wearing the earbuds in your ears, you can pin the microphone onto the collar of your shirt.

 If you’re using a camera, Rode microphones are great because they clip right to the top of most DSLRs.
 Rode mics range in price from around $60 to several hundred dollars.

 Another microphone we love is the Yeti mic.
 If you’ve watched our webinars you probably seen us use our Yeti microphone.
 The quality of the Yeti mic really can’t be beat, but its downfall for recording video is that it doesn’t plug in directly to your camera.